nttylock/MLX-Auto-Subtitled-Video-Generator/README.md

 - Large v3
 - Small English (Q4)
 - Small (FP32)
+- Distil Large v3 (New!)

 Each model has different capabilities and processing speeds.
 Experiment with different models to find the best balance between accuracy and performance for your needs.

+### New Model: Distil Large v3

+The newly added Distil Large v3 model offers significant performance improvements:

+- Runs approximately 40 times faster than real-time on M1 Max chips
+- Can transcribe 12 minutes of audio in just 18 seconds
+- Provides a great balance between speed and accuracy

+This model is particularly useful for processing longer videos or when you need quick results without sacrificing too much accuracy.

 ## Troubleshooting